dalibo/emaj/docs/en/webUsage.rst

 	Figure 1 – The browser tree.

-Both icons located at the bottom-right allow to adjust the browser width.
+Both icons located at the bottom-right (not visible here) allow to adjust the browser width.

 Tables groups list
 ------------------